-Secondary batteries generate hydrogen gas during the charging process.
+Some types of secondary batteries generate hydrogen gas during the charging process.
 Significant amounts of hydrogen gas are generated when the battery reaches full charge.
 Hydrogen gas ignites easily and produces an especially violent explosion.

-Accordingly, the following safety precautions should be observed at all times:

-do not smoke, use an open flame or create arcs or sparks in the vicinity of the battery;

-sense the interior of a battery enclosure with a suitable gas detector before entering.

-The compartment should have a removable, non-sparking pipe fitting for insertion of a sensor probe.
-Ventilate the enclosure (leave doors open) for at least 5 minutes before servicing the batteries;

-discharge static electricity from the body before touching the cells by touching a grounded surface such as a conduit;

-hydrometers for nickel-cadmium and lead-acid batteries must be kept separate and not interchanged;

-primary batteries of the wet air depolarised type and nickel-cadmium secondary batteries typically contain a strong caustic electrolyte.

-Secondary lead-acid batteries contain a strong acidic solution.
-When installing and servicing these types of batteries, workers should wear goggles, rubber apron, rubber gloves and have eye wash facilities available.
+Care should be taken to avoid an explosive atmosphere and ensure all sources of ignition are controlled under both normal and fault operation.
+Often legislation dictates safety requirement for certain battery types.
+Manufacturers will help in providing the relevant battery specific safety information.

+Some batteries contain hazardous chemical solutions that can be harmful to personnel and the environment.

+When working with batteries, suitable personal protective equipment and appropriate tools need to be used as an effective way of minimising risk.
+Training and competency of personnel are also key issues.

 Installation

 Unless shipped dry, batteries should be installed as soon as possible after receipt.
 Otherwise, batteries should be stored indoors in a cool, dry area.
-Secondary batteries should received a freshening charge immediately after installation or if stored, at periods specified by the manufacturer.
-Freshening charges typically require a substantial charging system.
+All secondary batteries should receive a freshening charge immediately after installation.

-Large secondary battery systems are quite heavy, 100 kg or more per cell is not uncommon.
-Lifting and transporting of batteries should be done in accordance with established safe working practices.
-Batteries should not be lifted by their terminal posts or by friction type battery carriers unless provided for or authorised by the manufacturer.
-Lift batteries using manufacturer supplied lifting eyes or insulated lifting belts.
-Insulating material should be placed over the posts to prevent shorting due to overhead chains and hooks.

-Installation should preferably be in a clean, dry area and out of direct sunlight (to prevent individual cell heating).
-Exterior battery boxes should be constructed of an insulating material, light coloured to prevent heating by the sun, and provide containment in the event of a cracked cell (wet batteries only).
-Interior battery racks, if used, should employ insulated trays or linings to isolate the cells from ground, and should be properly rated and well secured to prevent tipping.
-Batteries installed on platforms in the water should be secured so that they can be retrieved in the event of the aid being destroyed by a storm or passing vessel.
+Installation should preferably be in a clean, dry area and out of direct sunlight (to prevent individual cell heating and to protect against UV light).
+Exterior battery boxes should be constructed of an electrically insulating material, light coloured to prevent heating by the sun, and provide containment in the event of a cracked cell (wet batteries only).
+Interior battery racks, if used, should employ insulated trays or linings to isolate the cells from ground, and well secured to prevent tipping.

-Absorbent sponges or material capable of neutralizing spilled electrolyte may be installed in a containment system below the battery, and should be capable of holding at least two cells’ quantity of electrolyte.

 Install cell interconnections as per manufacturer’s instructions.
-Coat cell posts and interconnections with anti-oxidizing grease or petroleum jelly to prevent corrosion.
-Insulated interconnection covers are recommended to prevent accidental shorting, but in order to be effective they should be designed so as not to impede routine servicing tasks.
+Coat cell posts and interconnections with acid free grease to prevent corrosion.
+Insulated interconnection covers are recommended to prevent accidental short circuit, but in order to be effective they should be designed so as not to impede routine servicing tasks.

-No ignition sources, including electric switching devices or lighting fixtures, should be installed in the battery room unless specifically approved for use in a hydrogen atmosphere.
-For larger systems the electrical distribution system will need over current protection, circuit breakers are most often preferred to fuses because the breaker can be reset, while fuses must be replaced with the right physical and capacity replacement in a remote location.

 Ventilation